Categorical plot

 Basic example

-Creates a boxplot showing the distribution of total_bill
+Creates a boxplot showing the distribution of total_bill for each day.

 Kinds of categorical plots